 - 1. Authorize zoning and septic permits; - 2.
 Maintain a list of licensed installers of OWTS systems and administers the test for installers; - 3.
 Accept applications for variances, Special Use Permits, Special Event Permits and Planned Unit Development Permits; - 4.
-Grant interior lot line vacations; - 5.
-Issue OWTS variances; - 6.
+Grant interior lot line vacations;

+- 5. Issue OWTS variances; - 6.
 Maintain current fee schedule; - 7.
 Collect scheduled fees and County Use Tax; - 8.
-Perform and record County and State septic inspections; - 8.9.
-Maintain the records of the membership terms for the PC, BZA and Associate Members; - 9.10.
-Provide research and supporting materials to aid the BZA, PC, and the BOCC for their consideration of applications brought before them; - 10.11.
-Elssue appropriate public notices nsure a public notice appears in a newspaper of general circulation in Custer County fourteen (14) days prior to any PC or BZA meeting or workshop date;

-- 11.12.
-Notify adjacent property owners via certified mail of any applications submitted to the PC and/or BZA; - 12.13.
-Notify an Applicant in advance of any meeting of all information, documents, petitions, orders, correspondence that will be presented during an upcoming meeting by the Planning and Zoning Office, PC, BZA or BOCC; - 13.14.
-Educate the public to building and living in the County through its Homeowners Packet, Right to Ranch and Farm policy, zoning regulations, wildlife recommendations, and Master Plan initiatives; - 14.15.
-Conduct compliance inspections of buildings and structures to determine compliance with the terms of this Zoning Resolution and report said findings and violations to the PC, BZA and BOCC for the purpose of ordering compliance with the requirements of this Zoning Resolution; - 15.16.
-Provide interpretation of this Zoning Resolution and the Official Zoning Map and such other technical and clerical assistance as the PC, BZA and BOCC may require; - 16.17.
-Maintain a list of registered Special Use Permits, -Home Occupationsand Special Event Permits; - 17.18.
-Assume additional responsibilities assigned by the BOCC; - 18.19.
+Perform and record County and State septic inspections; - 9.
+Maintain the records of the membership terms for the PC, BZA and Associate Members and attendance of the PC, BZA associate members at meetings and workshops; - 10.
+Provide research and supporting materials to aid the BZA, PC, and the BOCC for their consideration of applications brought before them; - 11.
+Ensure a public notice appears in a newspaper of general circulation in Custer County fourteen (14) days prior to any PC or BZA meeting or workshop date; - 12.
+Notify adjacent property owners via certified mail of any applications submitted to the PC and/or BZA; - 13.
+Notify an Applicant in advance of any meeting of all information, documents, petitions, orders, correspondence that will be presented during an upcoming meeting by the Planning and Zoning Office, PC, BZA or BOCC; - 14.
+Educate the public to building and living in the County through its Homeowners Packet, Right to Ranch and Farm policy, zoning regulations, wildlife recommendations, and Master Plan initiatives; - 15.
+Conduct compliance inspections of buildings and structures to determine compliance with the terms of this Zoning Resolution and report said findings and violations to the PC, BZA and BOCC for the purpose of ordering compliance with the requirements of this Zoning Resolution; - 16.
+Provide interpretation of this Zoning Resolution and the Official Zoning Map and such other technical and clerical assistance as the PC, BZA and BOCC may require; - 17.
+Maintain a list of registered Special Use Permits, Home Occupations and Special Event Permits; - 18.
+Assume additional responsibilities assigned by the BOCC; - 19.
 The Director of the Planning and Zoning Office acts as the County Planner and the County Compliance Inspector; - 20.
-Act as code enforcer: - 19.21.
-Present at PC and BZA meetings the questions asked and answers given at all site tours. -
+Act as code enforcer; - 21.
+Present at PC and BZA meetings the questions asked, and answers given at all site tours.